arturaz/doobie-typesafe/docs/usage.md

 ))(Names.apply)(Tuple.fromProductTyped)
 ```

-Then the `getUserQuery` can be rewritten as follows:
+Then we can query the composite column as follows:

 ```scala mdoc:nest
 import doobie.*